PortsMaster-MV/PortMaster-MV-New/ports/sm64coopdx/README.md

 7. The us_pc folder contains the binary and files, rename the folder to sm64coopdx and you will have your port ready.

-# Post install

-After installing the port via portmaster you will have to copy your rom to the port directory with the name “baserom.us.z64”.

-run the port and enjoy!